samuong1/FinalNvidiaProject/README.md

 ## The Algorithm

-For the very long and detailed explanation, please see dusty_nv's [jetson-inference repository]([https://github.com/dusty-nv/jetson-inference/tree/master]).
-The DetectNet part is [here](url).
+For the very long and detailed explanation, please see dusty_nv's jetson inference repository: https://github.com/dusty-nv/jetson-inference/tree/master.

 DetectNet is a deep learning model designed for object detection.
 It learns to identify objects within given images/video by being trained on datasets where the desired objects are marked with bounding boxes.
 DetectNet learns to extract specific details and features of the objects, which allows it to detect desired objects in new images.

 In this case, DetectNet is trained on five object classes: "bomb", "handgun", "knife", "rifle", and "shotgun".
-All images were pulled from [Open Images Dataset v7](url).
+All images were pulled from Open Images Dataset: https://storage.googleapis.com/openimages/web/index.html.
 If you want to retrain the model, see "Running this project" below.

 ## Requirements to Run